-Most children learn to read between the ages of 6 and 7.
-Some children are ready at age 4 or 5.
-The recommended age range for this program is therefore between the ages of 4 and 8.
-This program is also recommended for older students who have been failed by other reading programs, specifically phonics programs.
+The Teach a Student to Read reading program is recommended for students between the ages of 4 and 8.
+The program is also recommended for older students who have been failed by other reading programs, specifically phonics programs.

 Teach a Student to Spell is the follow-up workbook series to the Teach a Student to Read reading program.
 Instead of only teaching spelling through rote memorization and erroneously teaching “exceptions” to spelling rules, Teach a Student to Spell teaches the reasons for spellings by examining the meaning, parts, history, relatives, and finally sounds of words.